-And this was such a big victory for motorcycle riders and advocacy groups and a case that really never should have been this big of a deal in the first place.
-And in case you don’t know the background, let me tell you what happened.
+This was such a big victory for motorcycle riders and advocacy groups and was a case that really never should have been this big of a deal in the first place.
+In case you don’t know the background of the ruling, let me tell you what happened.

-This is again a Virginia case, and what happened is the guy had his motorcycle under his carport and had a tarp over it to protect the motorcycle and the police went on to his property, took off the cover without a warrant and searched the motorcycle, looking at the VIN number, the registration all of that.
+Again, this is a case from Virginia, and what happened is the guy had his motorcycle under his carport and had a tarp over it to protect the motorcycle.
+The police went on to his property, took off the cover, without a warrant, and searched the motorcycle, looking at the VIN, the registration, etc.

-They were doing it under the guise that they thought this was a stolen motorcycle and they could do a warrantless search because of that probable cause and because it’s a motorcycle that’s open aired and therefore they didn’t need a warrant.
+The police were doing this under the guise that they thought this was a stolen motorcycle and they could do a warrantless search because of that probable cause and because it’s a motorcycle that’s out in the open and therefore, they didn’t need a warrant.

-As crazy as it is, the lower court in Virginia agreed with the state and said absolutely, if it was a vehicle, a four-wheel vehicle, enclosed car, truck, SUV, you couldn’t do it, but because it was a motorcycle you could.
-Absolutely insane, everyone figured the United States Supreme Court will come out this way, but it’s just sad that it even had to get this far.
+As crazy as it is, the lower court in Virginia agreed with the state and said absolutely, if it was a vehicle, a four-wheel vehicle, enclosed car, truck, SUV, you couldn’t do this, but because it was a motorcycle, you could.
+Unfortunately, everyone figured the United States Supreme Court would side with this decision, but it’s just sad that it even had to get this far.

-What it highlights guys is just this prejudice and the bias that you all are dealing with on a daily basis and how it touches every single aspect of owning a motorcycle.
-It’s not just in my realm where you get injured and you got to deal with jurors thinking you’re just taking risks and you know, so what the other persons’ at fault, you’re a motorcycle rider, you’re taking risks, you shouldn’t recover for what someone else did to you.
+What this ruling highlights is the prejudice and bias that all bikers are dealing with on a daily basis and how it touches every single aspect of owning a motorcycle.
+It’s not just in the legal realm where you get injured and have to deal with jurors thinking you’re reckless even though the other persons’ at fault.
+In their mind, you’re a motorcycle rider who is taking risks, and you shouldn’t recover for what someone else did to you.

-Now, we’re talking about police searches and trying to say that owning a motorcycle is different than owning a four-wheel vehicle and you have less rights because you’re on a motorcycle or own a motorcycle, than you would if it was a car or a truck.
+Now, we’re talking about police searches and trying to say that owning a motorcycle is different than owning a four-wheel vehicle and you have fewer rights because you own a motorcycle than you would if it was a car or a truck.

-Just it’s crazy how pervasive the bias is out there but anyway, today we can rejoice because the United States Supreme Court has sided with motorcycle rights and has come down hard and said absolutely not, this is clearly a warrantless search that is in violation of the Constitution and the rights of the motorcycle rider.
+It’s just crazy how pervasive the bias is for bikers, but today we can rejoice because the United States Supreme Court has sided with motorcycle rights and has come down hard and said this is clearly a warrantless search that violates the Constitution and the rights of the motorcycle rider.